 Packages are configured in Setup / Product Catalog / Package / Packages

 Packages are products/offerings that are added to accounts and billed.
 A package contains one or more services, the services are the individual line items that charges are configured on.
 A package's price is determined by summing the charges for the services within the package.
-Packages have a sub element called 'package frequencies' which allow you to setup multiple billing frequencies for each package that you create (for example a monthly billing version of the package and an annual billing version of the package).
+Packages have a sub element called 'package frequencies' which allow you to setup multiple billing frequencies for each package that you create (for example a monthly billed version of the package and an annual billed version of the package).

 When packages are added to accounts they are referred to as 'account packages'.
 The term 'package' typically refers to a package in the product catalog, while the prefix 'account' indicates that an instance of an entity exists on an account (account package, account service, etc.).

 Services need to be configured before packages can be setup

 Package statuses need to be configured before packages can be setup

 Currencies need to be setup in order to enable currencies on package frequencies and specify service charges for the currencies

 Rate plans are required if you need to attach a rate plan to a service or package frequency

 Package contracts are required if you need to attach a contract to a package frequency

 The Packages panel on the left of this screen allows you to select existing packages to view and edit on the Edit Package panel to the right.
 Actions are also available in this panel which are shown as icons above the Filter text box.
 The available actions are described below.